-If you are thinking about moving to live and work in the UAE you have probably heard that there is no income tax in Dubai.
+If you are thinking about living and working in Dubai, you have probably heard that there is no income tax in Dubai.

 This is correct...

-is seemingly levied against your income if you go and work in Dubai or if you have an investment property in the city and rent it out for profit.
+is levied against your personal income if you go and work in Dubai or if you have an investment property in the city and rent it out for profit.